 CbAPI and Live Response¶

-Working with the CB Live Response REST API directly can be difficult.
+Working with the Live Response REST API directly can be difficult.
 Thankfully, just like the rest of Carbon Black’s REST APIs, cbapi provides Pythonic APIs to make working with the Live Response API much easier.

 In addition to easy-to-use APIs to call into Live Response, cbapi also provides a “job-based” interface that allows cbapi to intelligently schedule large numbers of concurrent Live Response sessions across multiple sensors.
 Your code can then be notified when the jobs are complete, returning the results of the job if it succeeded or the Exception if it failed.